Agentic Workflow Best Practice

 Prompt-to-Agent lets you get creative and try almost anything.
 AI isn’t perfect, though, so the best practices here highlight use cases that our dev team is focusing on now.
 Feel free to explore, but you’ll likely get the best outcome by starting with these.

 Price alert bot – Monitor token (crypto or stock) moves and push alerts.
+How to create a price alert bot?

 Copy trading bot – Mirror a wallet’s buys/sells (with proportional sizing, caps, and filters).
+How to create a copy trading bot?

 Before you start